GREAT FILM ACTING BEGINS WITH SOLID THEATRE TRAINING

 Styles of Performance

-Step up your acting game with this Master Class.
+Step up your acting game with this Signature Class.
 Students will work on short monologues while exploring four different styles of performance: Clowning, Realism, Farce, and Elizabethan.

 Bundle

-Depending on what's being offered during that Intensive, Master Class Bundles could include any four of the classes listed under Master Classes.
+Depending on what's being offered during that Intensive, Signature Class Bundle could include any four of the classes listed under Signature Classes.

-In the event less than four Master Classes are being offered, a professional development class may be subsituted.
+In the event less than four Signature Classes are being offered, a Core class may be substituted.

 Voice-Over with Wendy Zier